8carroll/puppet-netdev/README.md

 # OVERVIEW

-netdev is a vendor-neutral network abstraction framework developed by Juniper Networks and contributed freely to the DevOps community.
+netdev is a vendor-neutral network abstraction framework developed by Juniper Networks and contributed freely to the DevOps community

 # EXAMPLE USAGE